-Frank Press, former director of the Caltech Seismological Laboratory, died on January 29.
+In 2020, Frank Press, former director of the Caltech Seismological Laboratory, passed away.
 He was 95.

 Press, who was a professor of geophysics at Caltech for 10 years starting in 1955 and ran the Seismological Laboratory from 1957 to 1965, later served as chief science advisor to President Jimmy Carter and then as president of the National Academy of Sciences (NAS) for 12 years.
 He helped develop innovative quantitative approaches to seismology, bringing computer technology into the field to help monitor and measure earthquakes.